ga-con/thuchoang90.github.io.old/index.md

 This page is created by Trong-Thuc Hoang.

-A Ph.D. candidate at UEC and also a research assistant at AIST, both facilities are in Tokyo, Japan.
+A Ph.D. candidate at UEC and also a research assistant at AIST; both facilities are in Tokyo, Japan.

 The page first is for my self-study, second is for helping newcomers to computer science.

+* * *

+<p style="text-align:center">RTL CODING TUTORIAL</p>

+- [Verilog Basic Labs:] *basic exercises for newcomers to practice*.

+- [Verilog Basic Labs Solution:] *the reference solutions for the above exercises*.

 * * *